-3) "First thing you know, we'd all be eating stewed chickweed and acorns."
+4. "'Get up there, Bill,' Mrs. Hutchinson said, and the people near her laughed."
+Question: How does this contrast with her actions later?
+5. "First thing you know, we'd all be eating stewed chickweed and acorns."
 Question: Why did the people originally have a lottery?
-4) "All right," Mr. Summers said.
-"Open the papers.
-Harry, you open little Dave's."
+6. "'All right,' Mr. Summers said.
+'Open the papers.
+Harry, you open little Dave's.'"
 Question: How young is Dave?
-What does this show about the lottery?

-5) "And someone gave little Davy Hutchinson a few pebbles."
+Is there an age limit on who will be in the lottery?
+7. "Bill Hutchinson went over to his wife and forced the slip of paper out of her hand."
+Question: Are families loyal to each other?
+8. "And someone gave little Davy Hutchinson a few pebbles."
 Question: Why does Davy get pebbles - what will he do with them?